mjansen4857/pathplanner/Writerside/topics/pplib-Pathfinding.md

 * Because of the above, this is more difficult to get great results with a differential drivetrain.
 It will still be possible, you just need to take more care with it.
 For example, doing a turn in place command if your robot is not facing the direction it will travel when pathfinding.
-* Even with a holonomic drive train, its not that great at lining up with things (for example, a human player station) because of the heading restriction.
+* Even with a holonomic drive train, it's not that great at lining up with things (for example, a human player station) because of the heading restriction.
 This is why the ability to chain paths together exists.
 It is recommended to create a pre-planned path for doing the final line up with something, then pathfind to that path if precision is required.